 - From the page menu, click Feeds to open the feeds page.
 (Make sure you've already registered your feed in your account.)

-- Click the name of the feed you'd like to schedule.
+- Click the feed you'd like configure.

 - If your file requires a username and password to access, enter the appropriate login information to allow Google to access your file.

 - Click Update schedule to save your changes or Update and fetch now to trigger an immediate fetch and upload of the file from the URL specified.

 - The size of the file you're scheduling must be less than 4 gigabytes (GB), and the user-agents "Googlebot" and "AdsBot-Google" cannot be blocked from the directory containing your feed.

 - Make sure that the feed URL points directly to your feed file in one of the supported file formats.
 Note that pointing to an HTML page of your website will cause the processing of your feed to fail.

 Google Merchant Center supports scheduled fetches uploads using the http, https, ftp, or sftp protocols.

 - If you’re submitting via the ftp, http, or https protocols, keep in mind that username and password are optional fields and should be left empty if no username or password is required.